 Table of Contents

-Crab legs defrosted by other methods like leaving them at room temperature or in a water bath cannot withstand refreezing.
+Crab legs thawed by other methods like leaving them at room temperature or in a water bath cannot withstand refreezing.

-The average shelf life of crab meat is three days or even less, so it is better to avoid thawing them until and unless you want to add them to a dish.
+The average shelf life of crab meat is 2-3 days in a refrigerator, so it is better to avoid thawing them until and unless you want to add them to a dish.

 The steps required to refreeze cooked crab legs are listed below:

-- Firstly, let them cool down and reach room temperature before placing them in the freezer.
+- For cooked crab legs, let them cool down and reach room temperature before placing them in the freezer.

 - Next, put the crab legs in a freezer-safe bag or a vacuum container.

 - Remove all the excess air out through a vacuum sealer so the bag can shrink around them.